johnlee-jh/recruiting-exercises/README.md

 4. **To run all test cases** (InventoryAllocatorTest), use `java InventoryAllocatorTest runAllTests` inside the src folder.
 This will run all 12 JUnit tests created.

 ## Tests
-There 12 tests, each with their own comment inside InventoryAllocatorTest.java They test for each of the following cases:
+There 12 tests, each with their own comment inside InventoryAllocatorTest.java.
+They test for each of the following cases:
 1. Method (Tests if each method is correct)
 2. Basic functionality
 3. Warehouse inventory lacks order quantity